 Can I correct mistakes on my Equifax credit report?

-Equifax have a webpage with information on how to get a mistake corrected.
-You get to it through their FAQs page.
-Once Equifax has investigated your claim, theyâll provide you with a final outcome after 28 days.
+Equifax has a webpage with information on how to get a mistake corrected.
+You can get to it through their FAQs page.
+Once Equifax has investigated your claim, they’ll provide you with a final outcome after 28 days.

-Itâs important to get any errors put right as they can have an impact on your credit score.
-For example, a mistake with your address could stop you from being approved for a loan.
+It’s important to get any errors put right as they can have an impact on your credit score.
+A data breach that exposes incorrect or outdated information could also affect your financial standing.

 Does checking my credit report on Equifax affect my credit score?

-No, checking your credit score on Equifax wonât affect your credit score.
-You can check your credit file as many times as you want, it wonât show up on your credit file.
-This means that lenders wonât be able to see that youâve checked it either.
+No, checking your credit report on Equifax won’t affect your credit score.
+You can check your credit file as many times as you want.
+It won’t show up on your credit file.
+This means that lenders won’t be able to see that you’ve checked it either.

 The credit score range that Equifax use is different to the ranges used by Experian and TransUnion.
 The table below shows the credit score ranges used by Equifax.

-Very Poor/Poor | Fair | Good/Very Good | Excellent | |
+| Very Poor/Poor | Fair | Good/Very Good | Excellent | |

-Equifax | 0-438 | 439-530 | 531-810 | 811-1,000 |
+| Equifax | 0-438 | 439-530 | 531-810 | 811-1,000 |

 What is a good Equifax credit score?